 Scully uses her connections at the hospital to make contact with Goldman, claiming that he is under investigation.
 The Catholic

 Sister Mary agrees to relay a message.
 As they wait, they are approached by a young woman who is pregnant, named Agnes.
 She is eager

 to get away from the hospital, saying that something is wrong with her baby and all of the women there have the same story, but she has

 changed her mind and does not want to give up her baby, even though there is something wrong with it

-(an original Planet of the Apes movies is on TV in the room).
+(an original Planet of the Apes movie is on TV in the room).
 They

 give Agnes a card as Sister Mary returns.
 The girls there are charity cases, she says, with their care paid for by Goldman.
 Mulder

-thinks this could be another phase of "the project," fund by Goldman who has deep ties to the defense department.
+thinks this could be another phase of "the project," funded by Goldman who has deep ties to the defense department.
 They talk about

 William, who would be 15.
 Was he an experiment?
-What if he is ike one of the kids on Sanjay's wall, fighting for his life?
+What if he is like one of the kids on Sanjay's wall, fighting for his life?
 They

 need to pull the current thread and see what unravels.